-The Group Organizational Objectives vary from year to year and the Compensation Committee does not assign a specific weighting to any one individual component and no one Group Organizational Objective was significant enough to make a meaningful impact on the maximum potential annual cash incentive payout for the 2012 performance year.
-As each qualitative objective was not individually material and was subjective in nature (i.e., not susceptible to quantitative measurement), the Compensation Committee reviewed the overall performance in the aggregate and determined that PartnerRe successfully achieved the Group Organizational Objectives, resulting in a payout of 150% of target.
+The Group Organizational Objectives will vary from year to year and the Compensation Committee does not assign specific weighting to any one individual component of the Group Organizational Objectives.
+No individual Group Organizational Objective was significant enough to make a meaningful impact on the maximum potential annual cash incentive payout for the 2013 performance year.
+As each qualitative objective was not individually material and was subjective in nature (i.e., not a quantitative measurement), the Compensation Committee reviewed the performance in the aggregate and determined that PartnerRe successfully achieved the Group Organizational Objectives, resulting in a payout of 160% of target.

-Business Unit Financial Performance
+ii) Business Unit Financial Performance

-Mr. Miranthis and Mr. Babcock s annual cash incentive do not include a Business Unit Performance measure.
-For Mr. Clarke and Mr. Walker, a Business Unit ROE metric accounted for 100% of the Business Unit Performance measure.
-Mr. Pestcoe s Business Unit Performance measure is made up of four metrics that pertain only to the Capital Markets Group (CMG) now known as Investments Group.
+Mr. Miranthis and Mr. Babcock s annual cash incentive does not include a Business Unit Performance measure.
+For Mr. Clarke and Mr. Walker, a Business Unit ROE metric accounted for 100% of their Business Unit Performance measure.
+Mr. Pestcoe s Business Unit Performance measure is made up of four metrics that pertain only to the Investments Group.

-The following table shows the Business Unit ROE metric used for the Business Unit Performance measure, weight of the Business Unit Performance measure (among all measures), target and actual 2012 performance for the NEOs that had a Business Unit Performance measure:
+The following table shows the Business Unit ROE metric used for the Business Unit Performance measure: